$0 UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist

 Choose your route.
 You have two primary options: a free zone freelance permit (RAKEZ, GoFreelance, Fujairah Creative City, IFZA, and others) or a MOHRE mainland permit.
 If you are planning to invoice UAE clients directly or want access to the 5-year Green Visa pathway, the MOHRE route is worth serious consideration.
 For international-client-only work, a free zone permit is faster and easier to set up.

 Check your professional activity is listed.
 Every free zone has an approved activity list.
 GoFreelance covers media, technology, and education.
 RAKEZ covers consulting, education, and IT services.
 Fujairah Creative City and SHAMS cover creative and digital media.
-If your activity is not on the list, find a zone that covers it before you apply — switching zones after setup costs AED 7,000+ in transfer fees.
+If your activity is not on the list, find a zone that covers it before you apply — switching zones after setup can involve NOC or transfer fees of up to AED 7,350 in some zones.

 Prepare your documents before paying.
-The most common delay is discovering you need an attested degree (for MOHRE), a portfolio review (for Dubai Media City), or 6 months of bank statements after you have already paid setup fees.
+The most common delay is discovering you need an attested degree (for MOHRE), a portfolio review (for Dubai Media City), or bank statements for VWP or source-of-funds review after you have already paid setup fees.

 Stage 1: Application and Initial Approval